PoonLab/gromstole/README.md

 ### Determining lineage-specific mutation lists

 This section can be skipped if you have a pre-specified list of mutations.
+We maintain several lists in the `lineages/` directory.

 Run the following script to stream genome data and metadata from the NextStrain open data feed, which counts mutations by lineage and stores the results in a JSON output file:
 ```sh